Dan Runzler: Pittsburgh Pirates

 Runzler signed a minor league deal with the Pittsburgh Pirates on December 1, 2016.
-He spent most of the year with the IL's Indianapolis Indians.
+He spent most of the year with the IN's Indianapolis Indians.
 In 40 games, he had a 1–4 record, a 3.05 ERA, 36 strikeouts, 22 walks, and 43 hits allowed in 41 1/3 innings.
 On September 10, the Pirates purchased his contract, returning him to the major leagues for the first time since 2012.
 He did not allow a run in his first six outings, then gave up two runs in 2/3 of an inning against the Washington Nationals on September 29.
 In Pittsburgh's last game of the year, on October 1, Runzler got two outs in the ninth and would have finished the inning, but an error by José Osuna allowed Wilmer Difo to reach, and Runzler gave up two runs before George Kontos entered to get the last out.
 Pittsburgh still won 11–8.
 In eight games for Pittsburgh, Runzler had no record, a 4.50 ERA, four strikeouts, two walks, and seven hits allowed in four innings pitched.
 He became a free agent on November 6.